Hågat, Guam: Public schools

 Guam Public School System serves the island.
 Marcial Sablan Elementary School and Oceanview Middle School are located in Agat.
 Southern High School in Santa Rita serves the village.
 Oceanview Middle School was originally Oceanview High School; the campus became a middle school in 1997.

+In regards to the Department of Defense Education Activity (DoDEA), Hågat is in the school attendance zone for McCool Elementary and McCool Middle School, while Guam High School is the island's sole DoDEA high school.
+DoDEA school material describes the DoDEA school bus services going to Hågat as "limited".

 Private schools

 Our Lady of Mount Carmel Catholic School is located in Agat and accommodates students in pre-kindergarten through eighth grade.

 Public libraries

 Guam Public Library System operates the Agat Library at 165 Follard Street.